 Over the last seven years, KC Wilkerson has been performing at Pagan festivals around the country.
 His most recent (mostly solo) 12 song acoustic CD is titled "Facets" and was recorded live in the studio, and on stage.
 As always, KC honors the bardic tradition of singing songs that have a contemporary story, or message.
 In a departure from his multi-track, multi-musician recordings, this CD exemplifies his live solo show.
 "Facets" also features 2 songs written by Michael Charles from Australia - "MC Shuffle" and "Long Way To Go".

 KC's previous 7 track CD is called "Tattooed Lady".
-"Cricket Song" and "Our Haven" were written while on the road quickly gained popularity.
+"Cricket Song" was written while on the road quickly gained popularity.
 Together with a 5 song multi-track studio recording featuring the title track "Tattooed Lady" and "Freaky Place".
 "I'm High" a non-co-dependent love song, and the comical "Thick Socks" fill out this collection of songs.
 Add the country style bonus track "Don't Get Drunk" and you have a diverse example of KC's work.

 "Run Jump Fly", released on the Sammary Studio label in 2002, features some kickin' FOLK-ROCK songs about the environment, human rights, Native Americans, modern relationships, reincarnation, entrepreneurship and Chicago.
 KC collaborated the instrumental arrangement on this CD with a great bunch of career musicians from Phoenix who tour and perform all around the Southwest.
 Originally from Kansas City, where he first began writing and performing, he's been living in Chicago for the last 23 years.
 The combination of influences from these three cities makes for an incredible and widely appealing sound: folk-rock with a dash of southwestern country & a smattering of the blues.